cms636/cms636.github.io/_posts/2017-10-03-assignment-3-part-3.md

 ---
 layout: post
-published: false
+published: true
 category: updates
-title: Assignment 3 part 3
+title: 'Project Pitch: Mood Mural'
+author: Alyssa Dayan
 ---
-## Assignment 3 part 3: Project Idea
+## Assignment 3 part 3

 ### Idea:
-An interactive interactive visualization of the emotions of people around campus.
+An interactive visualization of the emotions of people around campus.

 ### Delivery Platform
 It would probably be a web-app so it could be accessed from any laptop or mobile phone, but it would ideally also exist on physical touch-screens - maybe one on the infinite, and/or one in the MIT Mental Health and Counselling hallway.